ClickerMonkey/dayspan-vuetify/README.md

 });
 ```

+To see what options can be passed to the plugin, [checkout this file](src/component.js).

 Once done, you can access components like `ds-event`, `ds-calendar`, and `ds-calendar-app` from any component (they are registered globally).

 ## Build Setup